thriveth/CubeFitter.jl/README.md

 - [x] Allow to measure flux/upper limits numerically when S/N threshold is not met (now does this all the time, whether S/N threshold is met or not - it is computationally cheap and simpler this way. .
-- [ ] Spectrum extraction and fitting from arbitrary masks, e.g. fragmentation
+- [x] Spectrum extraction and fitting from arbitrary masks, e.g. fragmentation maps.
-  maps.
-- [ ] Implement adaptive binning.
+- [x] Implement Voronoi binning
 - [ ] Allow user to fix ratio between lines of doublets with shared upper levels.
 - [ ] Create interface to select lines to always fit together (useful for blended features).
 - [ ] Test and ensure the `MUSECube` and `MIRICube` structs actually work as advertised
+- [ ] Implement adaptive binning (lower priority now that Voronoi binning is implemented).
 - [ ] Add support for more instruments.
 Suggestions welcome (especially if accompanied with a suitable test dataset).